hassib-ashouri/cs157a/README.md

 5. Task 5:

+6. Task 6:

-6. Task 6:(Display the proportion of total price for items sold on sale with the total sales in general.NEED TO CHECK AGAIN) SELECT P.product_id as ProductID, product_name as ProductName, O.option_id as OptionID,O.option_name as OptionName, OP.quantity as Quantity, on_sale, (OP.quantity * PHO.price) as TotalPrice
+7. Task 7: (Display a report of products on sale.)
+	 SELECT P.product_id as ProductID, product_name as ProductName, O.option_id as OptionID,O.option_name as OptionName, OP.quantity as Quantity, on_sale, (OP.quantity * PHO.price) as TotalPrice
    	   FROM Product P, Options O, Products_Has_Options PHO, Orders_Has_Products OP
-	   WHERE P.product_id = PHO.product_id AND O.option_id = PHO.option_id AND  P.product_id = OP.Product_id AND on_sale = 1
+	   WHERE P.product_id = PHO.product_id
+	   	AND O.option_id = PHO.option_id
+	   	AND  P.product_id = OP.Product_id
+	   	AND on_sale = 1

-7. Task 7:
 8. Task 8: (Common product in shopping cart: Report the common product in the shopping carts of Customers now for marketing purposes. )
           SELECT P.product_id, Op.option_id,product_name, option_name, Sum(CHP.quantity) as TotalQuantity
           FROM Product P
 	       INNER JOIN Carts_Has_Products CHP ON P.product_id = CHP.product_id
                INNER JOIN Options Op ON CHP.option_id = Op.option_id
           GROUP BY P.product_id, Op.option_id